Safety, Pharmacokinetics and Efficacy of Paxalisib (GDC-0084) in Newly-diagnosed Glioblastoma

 Patients enrolled in Stage 2 may continue the study at the dose allocated until disease progression or unacceptable toxicity.

-Glioblastoma, Adult newly diagnosed unmethylated O6 methylguanine-methyltransferase (MGMT) promoter status Glioblastoma Paxalisib (GDC-0084)
+Glioblastoma, Adult, newly diagnosed, unmethylated O6 methylguanine-methyltransferase (MGMT) promoter status, Glioblastoma, GDC-0084, Paxalisib (GDC-0084)

 You can join if…